cesardeazevedo/react-native-bottom-sheet-behavior/README.md

 ## NestedScrollView

-NestedScrollView allows you to scroll inside bottom sheet continuously, it's a fork from react-native `ScrollView`, and it should work the same way.
+If you are not using the anchor point, and want to add some nested scroll, you will need to install the [react-native-nested-scroll-view](https://github.com/cesardeazevedo/react-native-nested-scroll-view) to allows you to scroll inside bottom sheet continuously.

+**Note** the `react-native-nested-scroll-view` is only useful when you are **NOT** using the anchorPoint.

 ![react-native](http://i.imgur.com/EaXBCa0.gif)